beaker-project/beaker/documentation/architecture-guide/capabilities.rst

 .. note::

-   There are currently no tasks for starting guest recipes provided with the open source Beaker distribution.
-This will be rectified in a future release.
+   The tasks that are currently provided for controlling guest recipes are included in Beaker's git repository only as RPMs.
+This may change in the future.

 Results